-In addition all teaching and lunchtime staff have their own individual medical bag for which they are responsible for re-stocking with supplies from the medical room.
+All teaching and lunchtime staff have access to a medical bag located at the bottom of the staircase to the Science room, for which they are responsible for re-stocking with supplies from the medical room.

 The designated member of staff will be responsible for ensuring adequate supplies are available and for re-ordering when stocks run low.